eeduardoluna/educational-hash-cpp/README.md

 - Determinism (same input → same output)
 - Basic bitwise and arithmetic operations

+## How it Works
+The hash function processes the input byte by byte, updating a 64-bit internal state.
+Each byte is mixed using bitwise operations and integer arithmetic to spread small input changes across the output.
+The final value depends deterministically on all input bytes.

 ## Disclaimer
 This project is for learning purposes only.
 It is **not cryptographically secure** and must not be used in real-world applications.